jundalisay/superb/content/en/research/euclid/elements/book-10/part-03.md

 Now the square on B is rational; therefore the rectangle C, D is also rational.

-And since, as A is to B, so is the rectangle A, B to the square on B, while the square on C is equal to the rectangle A, B, and the rectangle C, D is equal to the square on B, therefore, as A is to B, so is the square on C to the rectangle C, D.
+Since, as A is to B, so is the rectangle A, B to the square on B, while the square on C is equal to the rectangle A, B, and the rectangle C, D is equal to the square on B, therefore, as A is to B, so is the square on C to the rectangle C, D.

 But, as the square on C is to the rectangle C, D, so is C to D; therefore also, as A is to B, so is C to D.